Being Successful in High School

 Diploma with Distinction: According to State guidelines, students will graduate with distinction who attain a B average and complete at least one of the following: earn a nationally recognized industry certification, participate in Governor’s School, participate in one of the state’s All-State musical organizations, be selected as a National Merit Finalist or Semi-Finalist, attain a score of 31 or higher composite score on the ACT, attain a score of 3 or higher on at least two advanced placement exams, earn 12 or more semester hours of transcripted postsecondary credit.

-Williamson County Honors Diploma: Students may graduate with Williamson County Honors if they complete all graduation requirements, plus: 3.5 cumulative GPA; one additional credit in science (4 credits total); and fourteen (14) credits at the Honors or AP level.
-Beginning with the Class of 2020, the cumulative GPA will be 3.75.
+Williamson County Honors Diploma: Students may graduate with Williamson County Honors if they complete all graduation requirements, plus: 3.75 cumulative GPA; one additional credit in science (4 credits total); and fourteen (14) credits at the Honors or AP level.

 Students who are accepted for dual enrollment or early admission to a college or university may have college courses considered for meeting 14 credit requirements if the course taken at the university level is offered at the Honors or Advanced Placement level in Williamson County Schools.
 For example, English 101 or English 102 would meet one credit requirement replacing AP English IV, but college algebra would not count since Advanced Algebra and Trig is not offered at the honors or Advanced Placement level in Williamson County Schools.